scala.collection.generic

 Type class witnessing that a collection type Repr

-and has a conversion to
+has keys of type K, values of type V and has a conversion to

 Type class witnessing that a collection type Repr

-and has a conversion to
+has keys of type K, values of type V and has a conversion to

-This type enables simple enrichment of Map
+This type enables simple enrichment of Maps with extension methods.

 - Type Params